playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-flexbox-layout/index.md

 > 🤓 Mastering the flexbox will take you very far in CSS as it is used everywhere

-### Gridbox
+## Gridbox

-: Csed in creating complex layouts that require both columns and rows : Crovides the easiest and shortest way to center elements : Cerbose and powerful
+- Used in creating complex layouts that require both columns and rows;
+- Provides the easiest and shortest way to center elements;
+- Verbose and powerful;

 For example, Spotify uses a gridbox to achieve their playlist player layout:

 ![A player view of Spotify with a left-hand sidebar and a list of items on the right](./spotify.png)

-### Positioning
+## Positioning

-: Csed in lightboxes, mobile menus, modal windows, and similar overlaying elements : Crimarily used to remove elements from document flow
+- Used in lightboxes, mobile menus, modal windows, and similar overlaying elements;
+- Primarily used to remove elements from document flow;

 For example, the cookies modal on stackoverflow uses a fixed position to stay on your screen while hovering above other document elements: